Why demand patterns matter

 3) How student-area turnover creates seasonal spikes

-Shared houses switch occupants at term boundaries.
-Streets around campuses see concentrated van activity, where permit bays fill and stairs queue, stretching loading sequences.
+Shared houses switch occupants around term boundaries.
+Streets near campuses see concentrated van activity and tighter access competition.

 4) Why school-run traffic increases scheduling risk